 You will need to set up a free account and get an authoken.

-The Stable Diffusion cell in the notebook should look like below after you put in your ngrok authtoken.
+The Stable Diffusion cell in the notebook should look like the one below after you put in your ngrok authtoken.

 Click the play button on the left to start running.
 When it is done loading, you will see a link to ngrok.io in the output under the cell.
 Click the ngrok.io link to start AUTOMATIC1111.
 The first link in the example output below is the ngrok.io link.